amitpydev/NTUT-Preprocessing/README.md

 ### Running the Script

-To process the dataset and prepare it for YOLOv5, execute the following command, specifying the path to the ZIP file if it is not in the same directory:
+To process the dataset and prepare it for YOLOv5, execute the following command, specifying the path to the ZIP file and the output processed data folder:

 ```bash
 python main.py --zip_path="archive.zip" --yolov5_data_path="path_to_yolov5_output_directory"